sachinkr91/api-rest-meetings/libs/csharp/README.md

             // Configuration.Default.ApiKeyPrefix.Add("access_token", "Bearer");

             var apiInstance = new AuthenticationApi();
-            var grantRequestClient = new GrantRequestClient(); // GrantRequestClient | Contains information about the type of grant you are requesting.
+            var userId = 56;  // int? | The ID of the user of interest.
+This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint. var application = new Application(); // Application | The information about the new client application.

             try
             {
-                // Authentication via Client Grant Type
+                // Create Client Application
-                GrantClient result = apiInstance.GetTokenByClient(grantRequestClient);
+                Application result = apiInstance.CreateClientApplication(userId, application);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling AuthenticationApi.GetTokenByClient: " + e.Message );
+                Debug.Print("Exception when calling AuthenticationApi.CreateClientApplication: " + e.Message );
             }
         }
     }